6-Month-Old’s Milestone Chart & Tips To Improve Development

 1. Feed the baby finger foods: Your baby can eat solid food, so it is important you introduce vegetables and fruits in his diet.
 Consult a pediatrician about a balanced diet for the baby.

-Related 3-Month-Old Baby's Developmental Milestones & Tips To Support
+Related One-Month-Old Baby’s Growth And Developmental Milestones

 Ellie Polly, a mother of two from the UK, records what her six-month-old baby eats in a day.
 She starts his day with 9 ounces of formula in the morning.
 For breakfast, he is given baby porridge with strawberries.
 He is then fed two bottles of milk, one at around 11 am and the second at 2 pm For dinner, he is fed sweet potato and broccoli as finger food, along with a puree.
 He is given one last milk bottle before sleeping at 6 pm (ii).